 Through a development of self and listening to ourselves and others, this book shows how it is possible to resolve trauma and attachment injury.

 PositivePsychology.com’s Relevant Resources

 We have many worksheets and tools available that can help in family therapy, encouraging understanding and improving communication.
-Most of these tools are from our Positive Psychology Toolkit, an online resource library for mental health practitioners, coaches, and teachers.
+Here are just a few to help get you started: